This is very important.

 It is illegal to knowingly sell any item that has been recalled.
 Please make sure none of the items you plan to bring to the sale have been subject to a recall for any reason.

 Do not bring any item to the sale that has been recalled.
-This law also applies to selling on ebay, craigslist, or at a garage sale.
+This law also applies to selling everywhere else like on ebay, craigslist, FB marketplace, or at a garage sale.
 Return the item if you can or order a replacement part if that's all it needs.
 PIO is familiar with most popular recalls and reasons for recalls and at our discretion may research on the spot any item we suspect has been recalled and if we confirm an item is on the list, we will not allow it in our sale.
-You can save us all time during drop off if you review the list for items you are selling before you tag them all up and bring them to us.
+We may also pull an item off the sales floor if it was accepted and later determined to be recalled.
+You can save us all time if you review the list for items you are selling before you tag them all up and bring them to us.
 Thank you for your help.

 What types of items get recalled?